Memory & Drive Upgrades for your PC: Make Your Devices Fast Again!

 Now, what exactly is DRAM and why is it important for my computer?
 Why, I'm glad you asked.

-In a nutshell, every time a computer loads or opens a program, a file, a video, a picture, etc., the central processing unit sends this information into the computer's DRAM.
+In a nutshell, every time a PC loads or opens a program, a file, a video, a picture, etc., the central processing unit sends this information into the computer's DRAM.
 The more DRAM a computer has installed, the faster that information can be processed.